GabrielVilen/enterprise-computing-project/README.md

 - We had to switch from the UK region to the US-South one, due to the fact that OpenWhisk functions are only available in US-South region

 Next meeting 16:00 2017-01-24

+##2017-01-23:

+- Started working and exploring IBM OpenWhisk.
+  - Exposed the OpenWhisk function as a publc REST API.
+(Had problems with this due to lack of documentation of how to expose the    function without requried authentification (which means we could not forward directly from our MailGun inbox)).
+  - Succesfully connected to the public openwhisk function with a simple echo test POST function (tested with Postman)
+  - Explored more about how to connect OpenWhisk with a db (did not connect yet)